Anu-Devop/Anu-CyberAnalyst/README.md

 <h2> 🤳 Connect & get to know more about me:</h2>

 - 🌱 I’m currently learning ...
-Ethical Hacking With Python, JavaScript, and Kali Linux
+Cybersecurity and Artificial Intelligence
 - 👯 I’m looking to collaborate on ...
-Security projects
+System Security projects ( from categorization, implementation to monitoring)
-- 📫 How to reach me: ... anu_remmy@yahoo.com
+- 📫 How to reach me: ... anu_remmy@yahoo.com and https://www.linkedin.com/in/anu-famurewa/
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...I love science/technology and politics